Understanding Bayesian Thinking for Industrial Applications

 Analogy: Imagine trying to understand the shape of a deep, misty valley (the posterior).
 If your chains haven’t converged, they might be stuck high up on a ridge, missing the true, deep center.
 Diagnostics are the tools we use to confirm the chains have found and are walking across the bottom of the true valley.

-PyMC uses the supporting library ArviZ for standardizing and analyzing the results, which gives us the following industry-standard diagnostics and plots
+PyMC uses the supporting library ArviZ for standardizing and analyzing the results, which provides the following diagnostics and plots

 Trace Plots: Visual inspection of parameter samples across iterations.